Our goal is to assist students to avoid registration barriers, obtain transcripts, and to meet their financial obligations to the Seminary.

 - Can payment be made over the phone?

-- No. Payment can be made online, on CampusNet, or in person at the Cashier on the Dallas campus.
+- No. Payment can be made online, on CampusNet, or in person (by cash or check only) at the Cashier on the Dallas campus.

 - What address do I mail my payment to?

 - Attn: Cashier, DTS, 3909 Swiss Ave., Dallas, TX 75204.
 Review all available payment options.

 - Does DTS drop classes due to nonpayment?

 - Yes.
 If you do not pay your semester balance due by the designated payment deadline, your classes will be dropped due to nonpayment.
 You will have an opportunity after the payment deadline to register again.